Not just any bowl of rice…!

 Having recently retired, LTC (Ret) Koh embarked on his dream of publishing books and to answer the Government’s call for more entrepreneurs.
-With the current economic downturn, he felt that the children of today would not be able to relate to hardship which he and many of his peers went through in Singapore’s early years of independence.
+With the current economic downturn, he felt that the children of today would not be able to relate to the hardship which he and many of his peers went through in Singapore’s early years of independence.
 His debut entitled “My Bowl of Hei Bee Hiang Rice”, relates much of his adolescent life in candid detail.
-From his troubled childhood days, to his academic achievements, even to the most personal of matters relating to pubescence, the book gives a refreshing, if daring, insight into the life of an “ordinary” boy growing up in the Singapore of yesteryear.
+From his troubled childhood days to his academic achievements, even to the most personal of matters relating to pubescence, the book gives a refreshing, if daring, insight into the life of an “ordinary” boy growing up in the Singapore of yesteryear.

-LTC (Ret) Koh’s inspiration came from child-beggars while he was on an oversea trip.
+LTC (Ret) Koh’s inspiration came from child-beggars while he was on an overseas trip.
 He wanted to share his adolescent hardships as the son of a humble lampshade maker.
 “I wanted to relate the pains and joys of growing up as a Singaporean.
 Would children now understand hardship?” he wonders.

 “Do they have the experience of eating Hei Bee Hiang with plain rice everyday?” making reference to the title of his book.
 Hei Bee Hiang is a local dish of dried shrimp with chili.